Wall St slips but S&P up for 3rd straight week

 "Unless something major happens, we'll continue to move up," he said.
 "It's like we're trying to find our way around a dark room: We're making progress, but slowly because of all the uncertainty out there about Europe and the Middle East."

-The day's strongest sector was telecom, which rose 0.5 percent.
+The day's strongest sector was telecom .GSPL, which rose 0.5 percent.
 The group, which is considered a defensive play, was led higher by AT&T Inc (T.N), up 0.8 percent at $30.87, and Verizon Communications (VZ.N), up 0.6 percent at $38.67.
 Both stocks are Dow components.

 For the week, the Dow inched down 0.05 percent, while the S&P 500 rose 0.3 percent and the Nasdaq added 0.4 percent.
 On Tuesday, the Dow closed above 13,000 for the first time since May 2008, though it has subsequently struggled to maintain that level.